ni/nimble/packages/nimble-components/src/radio-group/specs/error-state.md

     -   The `title` of the text is the full error string
 -   Red error icon (`nimble-icon-exclamation-mark`) on the right side of the group's control label with a 4px margin between the icon and the right edge of the control

-Below are some examples of how the checkbox will look and behave with different configurations.
-The blue outline shows the bounds of the control, and the blue background indicates the interactable regions of the control.
+Below are some examples of how the radio group will look with different configurations.

 ![](spec-images/radio-vertical.PNG)